How Many Miles Should I Run A Week? 8 Deciding Factors

 Although they may seem similar, your current fitness level and your running experience are actually two distinct things, and both can impact your ideal weekly running mileage.

-For example, if you’re an experienced runner who’s been participating in the sport for years, but have recently been sidelined due to an injury, illness, pregnancy, or busy lifestyle, you’ll want to reduce your weekly mileage and follow recommendations for a more novice runner until you are able to return to your previous fitness level.
+For example, if you’re an experienced runner who’s been participating in the sport for years, but has recently been sidelined due to an injury, illness, pregnancy, or busy lifestyle, you’ll want to reduce your weekly mileage and follow recommendations for a more novice runner until you can return to your previous fitness level.

-On the other hand, if you’re just getting started as a runner but have been swimming, cycling, rowing, or otherwise very active with other forms of exercise up until this point, you can probably handle more weekly mileage than someone who hasn’t been working out at all.
+On the other hand, if you’re just getting started as a runner but have been doing cardio workouts such as cycling or otherwise very active with other forms of exercise or strength training, you can probably handle more weekly mileage than someone who hasn’t been working out at all.

 #3: Your Running and Fitness Goals

-Your target weekly mileage is largely dependent on your running and fitness goals.
+Your target weekly mileage is mainly dependent on your running and fitness goals.
 Why are you running?
 Are you training for a race?
 If so, what is the distance of the race?
+Is this your very first marathon?

-In general, longer races necessitate longer training runs and often involve running the majority of days in the week with a higher overall training volume.
+In general, long-dustance runs and races necessitate longer training runs and often involve running the majority of days in the week with a higher overall training volume.

 Are you running as part of a weight-loss plan?
 If so, are you also adjusting your diet?
 Or are you primarily running for stress relief?
 Or to spend time with friends?

-How many miles a week you should run is clearly guided by your goals.
+How many miles a week you should run is clearly guided by your running goals.

 #4: Your Injury History and Risk